BorrowSanitizer/docs/src/quickstart.md

 |  `aarch64-unknown-linux-gnu` |    ARM64 Linux    |
 |  `x86_64-unknown-linux-gnu` |    X86 Linux    |

-You can try to use our tool with other platforms, but there is no guarantee that it will work as expected, since we are only developing and testing it for these targets for the time being.
+You can try to use our tool with other platforms, but there is no guarantee that it will work as expected, since we are only developing and testing it for these targets at the moment.

 To begin, clone our git repository.
-If you plan on contributing to BorrowSanitizer, we recommend either a full clone (without any additional CLI options), or passing `--filter='blob:none`, which will speed up the initial download by  fetching [blob objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) on-demand.
-Alternatively, you can pass `--depth 1` for a shallow clone, but this is only useful for building
+If you plan on contributing to BorrowSanitizer, we recommend either a full clone (without any additional CLI options), or passing `--filter='blob:none'`, which will speed up the initial download by fetching [blob objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) on-demand.
+Alternatively, you can pass `--depth 1` for a shallow clone, but you'll need to switch to a full clone if you want to contribute.
 ```
 git clone  https://github.com/BorrowSanitizer/rust.git
 cd rust
 ```

-> Visit the [Rust Compiler Development Guide](https://rustc-dev-guide.rust-lang.org/building/how-to-build-and-run.html#how-to-build-and-run-the-compiler) for additional information on how to build the Rust compiler.

 Then, make a copy of our [development configuration file](https://github.com/BorrowSanitizer/rust/blob/bsan/src/bootstrap/defaults/config.bsan.dev.toml) and place it into the the root directory.
 This file provides the minimal settings required for building BorrowSanitizer.
 ```
 cp ./src/bootstrap/defaults/config.bsan.dev.toml config.toml